Contact us today for your Free Quote

 How it Works

-To spearhead this mission, Bywaters started offering a collection service to customer, specifically for picking up their assortment of paper cups within three to five working days – providing they have a minimum of 10 bags full.
+To spearhead this mission, Bywaters started offering a dedicated coffee cup recycling service to customers, specifically for picking up their assortment of paper cups within three to five working days – providing they have a minimum of 10 bags full.

 These cups are then treated and baled at our state-of-the-art materials recovery facility (MRF) in East London, before ending up at ‘Bywaters Approved’ mills, where they are made into high grade paper products – such as notebooks.